flyte/mqtt-io/config-doc.md

 # MQTT IO Configuration

 The software is configured using a single YAML config file.
-This document details the config options for each section and provides examples for each section.
+This document details the config options for each section and provides examples.

 <!-- TOC -->